Sagnik-Nandy/OrchAMP/README.md

 - `Double Negative T cell` (using the `RNA` modality)
 - `CD8 Effector cell` (using the `ATAC` modality)

 The prediction sets are visualized against the UMAP of the reference atlas through 500 points randomly sampled from them.
+For details of the visualization, please check our paper.

 To reproduce our results, you can run the Jupyter notebook `tea_seq_prediction.ipynb`.
 To reproduce Figure 2 from our paper, execute the R script `tea_seq_prediction_plotting.R` located in the `Code` folder.